Achieving consistent great prints requires a good printer, excellent filament, and a level bed.

 Don’t overthink it.

-It’s usually very obvious when there’s an issue with your bed leveling.
+It’s usually pronounced when there’s an issue with your bed leveling.

 Common problems to look out for include: